A brief history of the European Blues Association

 Working with young people

 From the beginning, the EBA has been engaged in educational activities with primary and secondary schools.
-We have donated musical instruments and hosted performance workshops demonstrating the African American underpinnings of 20th Century popular music.
+We have donated musical instruments and hosted performance workshops demonstrating the African American underpinnings of twentieth-century popular music.

 In 2001, The John Jackson Youth Scholarship Fund was established to enable young people to attend tuition events.
-We have awarded over £15,000 in scholarships for young people between the ages of 14-21 to attend ‘Blues Week’ (a residential programme held at the University of Northampton teaching guitar, harmonica, vocals and blues piano/keyboards).
-Students benefit from spending time with internationally known performers and tutors.
+We have awarded over £15,000 in scholarships for young people between the ages of 14-21 to attend workshops where students benefit from spending time with internationally known performers and tutors.

 Working with the local community